vidurham/readme-generator/README.md

 - [Questions](#questions)

 ### Description
-An application that creates a README.md file based on a user's input to questions
+An application that creates a README.md file for a user based on their input to questions

 ### Installation
-Clone the repository, npm i in the terminal, node index to run application
+Clone the repository, run npm install in the terminal, and run node index in the terminal to start the application

 ### Usage
-You can use this app to create README files quickly for any project
+You can use this app to quickly create README.md files for any project

 ### License
 [MIT license](https://opensource.org/licenses/MIT)